-The PIM describes policies and procedures necessary to implement the Community Solar Program (CSP or Program).
+The PIM describes policies and procedures necessary to implement the CSP.
 It describes the Program's goals, program design and administration, participation requirements for Project Managers, approval process for CSP projects, low-income customer participation, and participant eligibility, enrollment, and billing.
 When the Commission adopted the Program rules, it anticipated the need to amend the PIM from time to time as the Program develops.

 Since the Commission first approved the PIM in December 2019, the Program Administration Team, Project Managers, and the utilities have gained experience developing and implementing the Program.
 Project Managers have had projects precertified, are pursing interconnection, and are marketing to recruit participants.
 The Program Administrator and the utilities have established the methodology for billing and crediting CSP participants.
-This experience has led the Program Administrator to recommend some "housekeeping" changes to the PIM to align the document with current practice.
+This experience has led the Program Administrator to recommend some revisions to the PIM to align the document with current practice.